Sessions faces runoff for Alabama Senate; Texas incumbents holding off challengers

 Cisneros won the endorsement of Representative Alexandria Ocasio-Cortez, who in 2018 ousted a longtime New York City congressman in a similar insurgent challenge.

-But with 38% of polling locations reporting, Cuellar held a comfortable lead late on Tuesday, with 55% of the vote compared with 45% for Cisneros.
+But with 70% of polling locations reporting, Cuellar held the lead late on Tuesday, with 53% of the vote compared with 47% for Cisneros.

 Cuellar received backing in the contest from traditionally conservative interests, including business groups and an organization funded by one of the Koch brothers.

-On the Republican side, longtime U.S. House member Kay Granger led challenger Chris Putnam in early returns.
-With 42% of polling places reporting, Granger had 57% of the vote versus Putnam’s 43%.
+On the Republican side, longtime U.S. House member Kay Granger led challenger Chris Putnam late Tuesday.
+With 72% of polling places reporting, Granger had 57% of the vote versus Putnam’s 43%.

 Putnam, who formerly held a local city government office, had contended that Granger had not done enough to support Trump.

 Some 13 Democrats are jostling for the chance to take on Republican Senator John Cornyn.
-Air Force veteran Mary “MJ” Hegar led in early returns, with 24% of the vote.
-With 35% of polling places reporting late on Tuesday, her closest opponent was activist Cristina Tzintzun Ramirez, who had about 13% of the vote.
+Air Force veteran Mary “MJ” Hegar led late Tuesday, with 24% of the vote.
+With 70% of polling places reporting, her closest opponent was activist Cristina Tzintzun Ramirez, who had about 14% of the vote.

 Republican Senator Thom Tillis will face Democratic businessman and former state Senator Cal Cunningham in the race for a U.S. Senate seat in North Carolina.
 Tillis is considered vulnerable in the swing state, which has been trending more liberal with growth in the Charlotte area.